tsobe/lobiani/README.md

     ```

 # Known issues
-- Gradle doesn't work with JDK 14, more info [here](https://github.com/gradle/gradle/issues/10248)
+- Gradle for Groovy DSL doesn't work with JDK 14, more info [here](https://github.com/gradle/gradle/issues/10248)

 # Resources
 - [Microservices, bounded context, cohesion.
 What do they have in common?](https://hackernoon.com/microservices-bounded-context-cohesion-what-do-they-have-in-common-1107b70342b3)